The importance of space for the security of society and military activities

 Russia, and newcomers such as China, Japan and India, have launched their own space programmes.
 The European Union is also working to create satellite systems that will ensure both the peaceful exploitation of space and the security of societies.

 At the same time, the threat posed by space debris to satellites, spacecraft and space stations is increasing.
-The larger debris includes, for example, broken satellites and launcher stages.
+The larger debris includes, for example, broken satellites and launcher rocket parts.
 The smaller debris can include paint scraps, waste left behind by manned spacecraft, tools lost by astronauts and the remnants of collisions.
 Even objects such as paint particles can cause significant damage, as the collision speed of the objects can reach up to 35,000 km/h.

 Launchers are needed not only for ballistic missile warheads, but also to transport spacecraft and those satellites that are used for other purposes.
-The know-how and technologies needed in order to launch rockets and transport satellites into space have only been released to commercial operators during the last 20 years.
+The know-how and technologies needed to launch rockets and transport satellites into space have only been released to commercial operators during the last 20 years.

 Sources and links

-Challenges to Security in Space – 2022: https://www.dia.mil/Portals/110/Documents/News/Military_Power_Publications/Challenges_Security_Space_2022.pdf
+Challenges to Security in Space.
+DIA 2022: https://www.dia.mil/Portals/110/Documents/News/Military_Power_Publications/Challenges_Security_Space_2022.pdf